cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 sufficient on its own — the target end of the association must also be explicitly included in the association's definition within the profile.
-Until that step is completed, **CIMTool** cannot fully resolve the relationship and flags it with a red arc to make the incomplete definition visible.
+Until that step is completed, **CIMTool** cannot fully resolve the relationship and renders the association in red to make the incomplete definition visible.

 #### How to resolve it